yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   The maximum clock jump for VM 1 increases considerably with higher internal event probabilities—from single-digit values at lower probabilities (8–10) to very high values (up to 28–32) at 80%.
 In contrast, VM 3’s maximum clock jump remains almost unaffected, and VM 2 shows only modest increases.

 - **Maximum Queue Length:**
   The slow VM (VM 1) experiences very high maximum queue lengths at lower internal event probabilities (up to 112 at 25%) but sees a dramatic reduction at higher probabilities (dropping to as low as 2–7 at 80%).
 This makes sense as when more send events are sent, the faster VMs will send more than the slow VMs and inundate the slow VM's message queues.
 The medium and fast VMs maintain low queue lengths across all experiments.
+At high internal event probabilities, the fast VMs send less messages overall such that the slow VM has a smaller message backlog to handle.

 - **Overall Trends:**
   - **Slow VM (Tick 1):** Highly sensitive to the internal event probability, showing increased clock jumps and reduced queue lengths at higher probabilities.